vnarek/vnarek.github.io/content/name-the-trait.md

 Argument for Veganism based on simple [Modus Ponens](None) structure:

-P1) If your view affirms a given human is trait-equalizable to a given nonhuman animal while retaining moral value, then your view can only deny the given nonhuman animal has moral value on pain of P∧~P.
+P1) If your view affirms a given human is trait-equalizable to a given nonhuman animal while retaining moral value, then your view can only deny the given nonhuman animal has moral value on pain of $P \wedge \neg P$.

 P2) Your view affirms a given human is trait-equalizable to a given nonhuman animal while retaining moral value.

-C) Therefore, your view can only deny the given nonhuman animal has moral value on pain of P∧~P
+C) Therefore, your view can only deny the given nonhuman animal has moral value on pain of $P \wedge \neg P$.

 In general it is used like this.